-As of December 2013, the Fuji lens line has expanded from the three initially launched lenses to eleven.
-Fuji has done a great job with the lens line in my opinion, first introducing prime lenses and then following up with some zooms later.
+Fuji has done a great job with the X lens line up, first introducing prime lenses and then following up with some zooms later.
 This basically showed that Fuji’s target market was professionals and enthusiasts that were looking for a serious mirrorless system.
 I had a pleasure of shooting with all three initially launched lenses and I have recently shot with every Fuji lens for testing, except for the newly announced 10-24mm f/4 lens.
 The Fuji 35mm f/1.4 has already been reviewed, with 9 more to go!
-In addition, I have also been shooting with the new Zeiss Touit lenses (also to be reviewed soon).
+In addition, I have also been shooting with the new Zeiss Touit lenses.
 So far, my experience has been very positive on the entire line of Fuji and Zeiss lenses.
 While reviewing the Fuji X-E2, I mostly relied on the new Fuji 23mm f/1.4 lens, which I also found to be excellent.
 The autofocus motor is a little loud, but the lens itself is exceptionally good, even in the extreme corners (to be reviewed soon).

 The X-E2 has a slightly modified version of the electronic viewfinder from the X-E1.
 There are a couple of very important improvements that I should definitely point out.
 First of all, the refresh rate has basically tripled in low light situations (from 20 fps to 60 fps), which makes the whole experience of using the viewfinder much less sluggish in comparison.
 Comparing my X-E1 and the X-E2 side by side, the difference is pretty obvious, especially when moving the camera a lot.
 The X-E2 shows practically no motion blur when moving around and panning in low light, which is great.
 The only problem with the new refresh rate is half-pressing the shutter release – for some reason, the camera automatically switches to a very slow fps mode.
 Once you let go off the shutter release, the refresh is back to normal again.